A great and accurate measure is critical to a well fitting kilt, tailored to last a lifetime.

 The following diagram illustrates three basic shapes: Slim, Athletic/Average, Fuller.

-Step Two : Preparing to Measure
+Step Two: Prepare to Measure

 You have identified your body shape, now it's time to prepare to measure.